 Funder: Department of Housing and Urban Development

-Summary: Supports private, nonprofit organizations in enforcing the Fair Housing Act through complaint intake, investigation, testing, and enforcement activities.
+Summary: Supports private, nonprofit fair housing enforcement organizations in investigating and enforcing violations of the Fair Housing Act and equivalent state/local laws.